microsoft/FluidFramework/examples/apps/cra-demo/README.md

 ## 3. <a style="position: relative; top: 20px" name="import"></a> Import and Initialize Fluid Dependencies

-`Fluid` provides methods for creating a [Fluid container](https://fluidframework.com/docs/glossary/#container) with a default set of [DataObjects](https://fluidframework.com/docs/glossary/#dataobject)
+`Fluid` provides methods for creating a [Fluid container](https://fluidframework.com/docs/glossary/#container) with a default set of [DataObjects](https://fluidframework.com/docs/glossary/#dataobject) or [DDSes](https://fluidframework.com/docs/concepts/dds/).

+> The Fluid container interacts with the processes and distributes operations, manages the lifecycle of Fluid objects, and provides a request API for accessing Fluid objects.

-`KeyValueDataObject` is the DataObject that we will initialize on our container, and will give us an API to set and retrieve key value pairs from Fluid.
+`SharedMap` is the DDS that we will initialize on our container.

-> `KeyValueDataObject` is a rudimentary data object that is useful for powering small projects and getting started learning Fluid.
-If you need more than a flat key/value data structure, considering forking the existing [KVPair data object](https://github.com/microsoft/FluidFramework/blob/main/experimental/framework/data-objects/src/kvpair/DataObject.ts), and learning more about [DDS'es](https://fluidframework.com/docs/concepts/dds/).
+`TinyliciousService` is the service we will use to connect to our local Tinylicious server.

 ```js
 // App.js